moltaire/rl-context-task/readme.md

 ## Todo

+- [ ] fix bug with random seed. currently, changing it in the GUI doesnt do anything
 - [ ] Test random icon mapping with full logfile
 - [ ] Double check temporal arrangement options.
 I think there should also be randomization if this is "blocked".
 - [ ] End screen message can be SlideShow, too